dd86k/alicedbg/README.md

 None of the functions are currently thread-safe.

+Compiling a static binary on one C runtime may not work on another due to specific behaviors when using ptrace(2).

 # Usage

 Usage for `alicedbg` (debugger) and `alicedump` (dumper) can be looked in the